- Self-Directed IRAs

 A Self-Directed CESA Case Study

-In 2017, Brian opened Coverdell Education Savings Accounts (CESAs) for each of his four children.
+In 2017, Brian opened Coverdell accounts for each of his four children.
 He saw the savings potential: money saved in a CESA can be withdrawn tax-free when used for qualified education expenses.

 An active real estate investor, Brian decided to try to grow his children’s accounts using self-directed CESAs.